-Administration Building, AD 112 (323) 953-4000 ext.
-2651 Email: comsvcs@lacitycollege.edu communityservices.lacitycollege.edu
+Administration Building, AD 109 (323) 953-4000 ext.
+2651 Email: laccextension@lacitycollege.edu laccextension.lacitycollege.edu

 LACC Extension is a not-for-credit program that offers a wide array of classes and programs available to anybody in the community.
 Focused on giving you the opportunity to build new skills or grow in the skills you already have, Extension class offerings range from courses that are fun and recreational to those that are more career-focused.